Do liquid drops roll or slide on inclined surfaces?: Results and discussion

 Apart from the solid body rotation, which gives a forward velocity to the entire drop, the contact line moves due to the slip provided by the diffusion of the order parameter \cite{jacqmin_2000}.
-Balancing the advection and diffusion of order parameter across the interface provides a length scale for this diffusion as $\lambda = \sqrt{\eta M}$.
+Thus the inescapable contact line singularity arising from the classic no-slip boundary condition is relieved at the contact line in the diffuse interface models.
+In the neighbourhood of contact line strong gradients in the order parameter generates diffusion.
+As described Eq. \ref{eqn:che}, then strong flows are generated which advects the order parameter and thus generating the contact line slip\cite{seppecher_1996}.
+Balancing the advection and diffusion of the order parameter across the interface provides a length scale for this process as $\lambda = \sqrt{\eta M}$.
+Though there exist debates on the exact length scale and we refer the reader to \citeauthor{feng_2010} for details, it has been shown that this slip length is the same as that used in the slip-induced movement of the contact line in sharp interface models \cite{cox_1986, cox_1998}.
+Hence this slip length is not an artificial parameter \cite{feng_2010} and is not an unexpected result \cite{dussan_1976}.
+Therefore we can use $\lambda$ as a measure of slip at the contact line.
+This means that either mobility or viscosity can be independently or simultaneously varied to change the slip at the contact line.
+Slip length is here defined using the viscosity of the drop.
 We define a nondimensional slip length as $S = \lambda/L $.
-This slip length is the same as that used in the slip-induced movement of contact line in sharp interface models \cite{feng_2010}, and is not an artificial parameter.
-They actually show that this slip length should not be dependent on the interfacial width.
-Hence we can use $\lambda$ as a measure of slip at the contact line.
-This means that either mobility or viscosity can be independently or simultaneously varied to change the slip at the contact line.
-Slip length is here defined using the viscosity of the drop $\eta_I$.
-In principle, the external fluid plays a very important role and an effective viscosity to define the slip length may need to account for the viscosity ratio $\eta_r$.
-For example a geometric mean of the two is used in \cite{feng_2010}.
-However, we refrain from using this relation as it lacks a physical significance.